'Extremely Intelligent' Bear Eludes Capture After Attacks in Japan

-Police and hunters in Fukushima, Japan, are searching for an 'extremely intelligent' bear that attacked four people and then evaded capture by apparently unlocking a window from the inside.
-The one-metre-long bear was also seen turning on and drinking from a tap, showing no reaction when struck by a tranquilliser dart.
+Police and hunters in Fukushima, Japan are searching for an 'extremely intelligent' bear that attacked four people and evaded capture by unlocking a window from the inside.
+The one-metre-long bear was seen drinking from a tap and showed no reaction when struck by a tranquilliser dart.

 Wide Pickt banner — collaborative shopping lists app for Telegram, phone mockup with grocery list

-Japan’s ultra-strict gun laws were recently amended to allow firearms in residential areas during emergencies, but regular guns were not used due to flammable materials at the factory.
 At an emergency press conference on Thursday, Fukushima City officials said the bear had been shot with a tranquilliser dart, but it was unclear why the anaesthetic had not taken effect.
-Mayor Yuki Baba stated, 'This bear was seen turning on a faucet to drink water and appeared capable of opening a locked window by itself.
+Mayor Yuki Baba said, 'This bear was seen turning on a faucet to drink water and appeared capable of opening a locked window by itself.
 I believe it was an extremely intelligent bear.'

-An expanded search involving local government officers, police, hunters, and drones was launched, but the bear remained on the loose as of Friday.
-'The bear was in an agitated state, creating an extremely difficult situation where we had to proceed with caution while monitoring its condition.
-The city will continue to work in coordination with relevant agencies and do our utmost to ensure safety,' Baba said.
-Local schools were closed on Thursday but reopened on Friday, with the elementary school headteacher confirming extra precautions such as locking all ground floor doors and windows.
+An expanded search involving local government officers, police, hunters and drones was launched, but the bear remained at large on Friday.
+Local schools were closed on Thursday but reopened on Friday, with extra precautions including locking all ground floor doors and windows.

 In the year to March, bears killed a record 13 people in Japan, with 238 serious attacks also an all-time high.
 Factors including rural depopulation and fluctuations in bears' food supplies due to climate change are believed to be driving the increase in encounters with humans.